Bravely Default: Gameplay

 Bravely Default is a role-playing video game which features a party of four characters navigating the fantasy world of Luxendarc.
 Navigation in towns, dungeons, and the world map environments are presented in an angled, third-person overhead view: the character remains still, the camera zooms out to a distant view.
 These environments are displayed on the top screen of the Nintendo 3DS system, while the bottom screen displays maps of environments, party stats and other information such as item menus.
-On the world map, a day-night cycle alters the types of enemies present, and after a certain point in the story an airship can be used to speed up travel and access previously inaccessible areas.
+On the world map, a day–night cycle alters the types of enemies present, and after a certain point in the story, an airship can be used to speed up travel and access previously inaccessible areas.
 In towns, players can interact with non-playable characters (NPCs), purchase items or magic at specialized shops, buy or sell weapons and equipment at an armory, or rest at an inn to restore health points (HP) and magic points (MP).
 In all environments, the party can find chests containing items, weapons or equipment.
 During certain points, a Party Chat option appears, giving players the option of initiating conversations between the party members.
-During exploration, standard enemies appear through random encounters: outside battle, the encounter rate can be adjusted from high to nothing.
+During exploration, standard enemies appear through random encounters.
+Outside battle, the encounter rate can be adjusted from high to nothing.
 The game features multiple difficulty levels, which can be adjusted freely outside battle.

 Outside the main campaign, the game uses networking features powered by the 3DS's StreetPass functionality.
 A central element is the campaign to reconstruct the village of Norende, destroyed at the beginning of the game.
 The village is constructed on new ground after obstacles are removed and an area is prepared.
-The reconstruction incorporates social game elements: friends encountered by the player through StreetPass and online invites become the village's residents, and their efforts are used to create various buildings including houses and shops.
+The reconstruction incorporates social game elements: friends encountered by the player through StreetPass and online invites become the village's residents, and their efforts are used to create various buildings, including houses and shops.
 The amount of time a project takes to complete depends on the number of friends assigned to it, taking anywhere from days to weeks.
-Increasing the number of people speeds up the towns' reconstruction.
+Increasing the number of people speeds up the village's reconstruction.
 As the reconstruction progresses, the player is awarded with new items and equipment.
 Individual buildings will gain experience points, granting access to higher-tier rewards, and players have the option of adjusting the types of items rewarded.
 Special randomly generated optional bosses, known as Nemeses, will appear in the region.
 Defeating them yields special rewards.